 Our Humanities Faculty encourages pupils to establish links between subjects, cultures and other areas of experience.
 Humanities subjects provide pupils with opportunities to develop their abilities in different forms of communication.
 Pupils will develop skills in literacy, numeracy and questioning.
-Based on these transferable skills pupils will be a to formulate opinions and arguments; making judgements, applying concepts to a real-world context and carrying out investigations.
-The aim of History, Geography and Business Studies is to develop core knowledge and promote an inquiring mind, a sense of time and place, a respect and understanding of other peoples’ values and attitudes, and an understanding of the causes and consequences of change through physical and human actions.
+Based on these transferable skills pupils will be to formulate opinions and arguments; making judgements, applying concepts to a real-world context and carrying out investigations.
+The aim of History and Geography in both KS3 and KS4 and Enterprise & Marketing in KS4 is to develop core knowledge and promote an enquiring mind, a sense of time and place, a respect and understanding of other peoples’ values and attitudes, and an understanding of the causes and consequences of change through physical and human actions.

 Find out more about: